Workflow rules

 ,sales@

-)A Slack channel or support channel (chat, email, API, MS Teams)
+);a Slack or other support channel (email, chat, API, MS Teams);

 It’s perfect for B2B teams dealing with a huge variety of requests that don’t follow a rigid structure.